Night plane to Lisbon

 For the sweet tooth, the original recipe of the most appreciated pastéis de nata (or custard tarts in English) is in the Fábrica dos Pastéis de Belém (Rua de Belém 84-92).
-The famous pastry shop is often packed, but is worth the wait to try the pastéis de nata from here.
+The famous pastry shop is often packed, but is worth the wait to try these pastéis de nata.

 Now that we covered dessert, we go to main course, since food is a favourite topic in Portugal.
 While I was there I tried sea food, fresh Portuguese grilled fish and bacalhau (Portuguese dried and salted cod).
 For drinks, in Alfama I tasted ginginha, homemade cherry liquor, and green wine.

 I knew that this trip would be great since this country invented two things that I absolutely adore: pastéiss de nata and fado.
 I first listed fado live at BOZAR in Brussels.
-I attended the Citizens dialogue where Placido Domingo was one of the speakers, and then Katia Guerreiro sang fado to close the evening.
+I attended the Citizens dialogue where Katia Guerreiro sang fado to close the evening.

 To listen and experience fado in the perfect location, is recommended not to fall in the tourist expensive traps, but head to listen fado in a traditional place.
-I was lucky that my friend Bia, that was living in Lisbon at the time, took me to A Tasca do Chico in Bairro Alto (Rua do Diário de Noticias, 39), a cute bar where you can order Portuguese green wine and listen authentic fado singers.
+I was lucky that my friend Bia took me to A Tasca do Chico in Bairro Alto (Rua do Diário de Noticias, 39), a cute bar where you can order Portuguese green wine and listen authentic fado singers.

 Perfect location for amazing day trips: Sintra for castles and Cascais for the Atlantic Ocean.

 Sintra is about a 40-minute train ride away.
-I catch my train to Sintra in the morning from Rossio train station, which is located in central Lisbon and on the way back, I stopped at the beautiful Oriente train station mentioned earlier.
+You can catch your train from Rossio train station, which is located in central Lisbon.
+On the way back, I stopped at the beautiful Oriente train station mentioned earlier.

 Sintra is an UNESCO World Heritage Site for a reason and is a fascinating place to visit.
-We only visited one beautiful castle, Pena Palace, so I have still plenty of reasons to return, hopefully on a sunny day.
-I was “lucky” enough to be in Sintra in the only day of that summer that was raining, but perhaps rain made my visit to this castle even more magical.
+We only visited Pena Palace, so I have still plenty of reasons to return, hopefully on a sunny day.
+I was “lucky” enough to be in Sintra in the only day that was raining, but perhaps rain made my visit to this castle even more magical.
 In addition, you can visit National Palace and the Moors castle.

 Being born at the seaside, home is where I hear the waves, so to head to the Atlantic Ocean in Cascais was an amazing experience.
-The train journey to Cascais takes about 30 to 40 minutes, depending on the number of stops, and I took the train for Cais do Sodre train station.
+The train journey takes about 30 to 40 minutes, and I took the train for Cais do Sodre station.

 The beaches here are sandy and with crystal clear water.
 The main beach in Cascais is Praia da Ribeira, but my favourite one was Praia da Rainha.

 Portuguese people seems the kindest people I have met in a trip this year.
-Everybody that I stopped to ask for direction helped me immediately and always with a smile on their face.
-But I guess is understandable when you live in a city with 200 days of sunshine and the Atlantic Ocean and mountains nearby.
+Everybody that I stopped to ask for direction helped me and always with a smile on their face.
+But I guess is understandable when you live in a city with 200 days of sunshine and the Atlantic Ocean.

 Looking forward to plan my return.
 Thank you for reading!
 Adeus e obrigada.